cassvs/cstp/README.md

 - PWM output, for controlling a motor
 - Quadrature encoder input, for position and velocity feedback
 - System tick function
-- UART output for debugging (input coming soon!)
+- UART IO, featuring a simple protocol for reading and writing 20 one-byte registers and issuing commands to up to 26 devices on the same bus